kubernetes-sigs/kwok/site/content/en/docs/design/architecture.md

 So far, `kwok` has implemented the following controllers:

-- Node Controller - It is responsible for selecting the node to simulate, and then simulating the node's lifecycle, just by updating the heartbeat of the node.
+- Node Controller - It is responsible for selecting the nodes to simulate, and then simulating the nodes' lifecycle, just by updating the node status field (which originally should be reported by kubelet).
+  You can also define and customize node's lifecycle through [Stages Configuration].
+- Node Lease Controller - It is responsible for reporting node heartbeats by creating and renewing the node lease objects for those managed nodes.
+See [Node HeartBeats] and [KEP 589] for more details.
 - Pod Controller - It is responsible for pod that is on selected node, and plays the stage of pod's lifecycle.

 See [Stages Configuration] for more details.